Offshore Disclosure Forms

 Form 8891 can also be used to make an election pursuant to Article XVIII (7) of the U.S.-Canada income tax treaty to defer U.S. income tax on income earned by an RRSP or an RRIF that has been accrued, but not distributed.
 Taxpayers who have not previously made the election can make it on this form by checking the box on line 6(c).
 Form 8891 must be completed and attached to Form 1040 by any U.S. citizen or resident who is a beneficiary of an RRSP or RRIF.
 Form 8891 should not be filed by itself.
 A U.S. citizen or resident who is an annuitant of an RRSP or RRIF must file the form for any year in which he or she receives a distribution from the RRSP or RRIF.
 A separate Form 8891 must be filed for each RRSP or RRIF for which there is a filing requirement.
 If you and your spouse are both required to file Form 8891, each of you must complete and attach a separate Form 8891 to Form 1040, even if you file a joint return.

 Failure to File Form 8891

-If you are a U.S. Taxpayer and have a Canadian registered retirement savings plan (RRSP), registered retirement income fund (RRIF), or other similar Canadian plan and did not make a timely election pursuant to Article XVIII (7) of the U.S. – Canada income tax treaty to defer U.S. income tax on income earned by the RRSP or RRIF that has not been distributed and have not filed form 8891, you may have several option under the 2012 OVDP FAQ 54, or the new IRS Streamlined Procedure.
+If you are a U.S. Taxpayer and have a Canadian registered retirement savings plan (RRSP), registered retirement income fund (RRIF), or other similar Canadian plan and did not make a timely election pursuant to Article XVIII (7) of the U.S. – Canada income tax treaty to defer U.S. income tax on income earned by the RRSP or RRIF that has not been distributed and has not filed form 8891, you may have several options under the 2012 OVDP FAQ 54, or the new IRS Streamlined Procedure.